-When we started LeadersHP there was a keen focus on “high performance” in leadership and team development.
-That was the "HP" our prospective clients were saying they wanted.
+When we started LeadersHP the popular narrative was all about leveraging “high performance” in leadership and team development.
+That was the "HP" our clients wanted.
 It's measurable and marketable.

-As we scanned research and considered commentary about the key competencies for leadership in the future, it became evident that what has been referred to in the past as the “soft skills” of leadership, are increasingly becoming the hard-core of essential prerequisites:
+Scanning research about key competencies for leadership in the future, it became evident that the so-called “soft skills” of leadership, are increasingly considered hard-core prerequisites:

 Empathy.
 Authenticity.
 Resilience.
+Presence.
 Influential communication.
 Leading through loss and change.
 Understanding self and others.
-Developing greater complexities of mind to match the complexities in the world.
+Developing greater complexities of mind to match complexities being experienced in the world.

-LeadersHP was formed because we want to work at the cutting-edge of leadership development.
-To develop leaders for the future, now.
+LeadersHP was formed to work at the cutting-edge of leadership development.

 We believe that.....